Ebenmars/Link-Logger/README.md

 # Link-Logger

- A chrome extension that acts as a link collector
+A Chrome extension that collects links.
+It has a remove feature to remove all links